-lcon Item Description 1 Ventilation and cooling fan Allows the computer to stay cool.
+lcon Item Description 1 Battery reset pinhole Simulates removing and reinstalling the battery.
+Insert a paperclip into the hole and press for four seconds.
+2 Speakers Deliver stereo audio output.
+3 Ventilation and cooling vents Allows the computer to stay cool.
 Do not cover or obstruct the openings.
-2 L. Battery reset pinhole Simulates removing and reinstalling the battery.
-Insert a paperclip into the hole and press for four seconds to reset the computer.
-3 Speakers Deliver stereo audio output.